Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Bluejacket

-Built in 1919 as a ‘boiler shop’, the dining space perfectly compliments the neighborhood’s industrial modern vibes with tall wired ceilings, a long iron bar, and metal focal points.
+Built in 1919 as a ‘boiler shop, ’ the dining space perfectly compliments the neighborhood’s industrial modern vibes with tall wired ceilings, a long iron bar, and metal focal points.
 The menu offers classic American pub fare like tater tots, freshly baked pretzels with beer cheese, and satisfying burgers.

-Chloe in The Yards in Washington DC
+Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water - Chloe in The Yards in Washington DC

 Chloe

-James Beard nominated chef Haidar Karoum weaves his Lebanese roots and culinary experiences into Chloe’s dining experience, with rich bright flavors, nurtured fresh produce, and succulent meats.
-With lots to choose from and lots to share, Chloe is the perfect date night destination.
+James Beard-nominated chef Haidar Karoum weaves his Lebanese roots and culinary experiences into Chloe’s dining experience, with rich, bright flavors, nurtured fresh produce, and succulent meats.
+With lots to choose from and lots to share, Chloe is the perfect date-night destination.

 La Famosa